Woman Gets New Windpipe In Groundbreaking Transplant Surgery

 The operation has a long history of disappointments.

 Although it seemed like a pretty straightforward thing because at first sight it seems just like a tube, it turns out it's a highly complex organ system," Genden says.
-For one thing, the inside of the trachea is lined with tiny hair-like filaments called cilia, which beat synchronously and help sweep particles out of the lungs.
+For one thing, the inside of the trachea is lined with tiny hairlike filaments called cilia that beat synchronously and help sweep particles out of the lungs.

 But the biggest challenge in a transplant is getting blood to the trachea.
 For decades, doctors thought that blood supply was supported by a network of tiny vessels, which would be impossible to reconnect surgically.
 Genden says that was based on a research paper published in the mid-1960s by an influential scientist at Harvard.